 Thesis: Structure and Organization

 Completing a thesis requires a feat of sustained effort.
 To manage this feat, a student needs to have clear thesis structure and organization expectations.
 This workshop will cover strategies and tools to help you begin and complete your thesis.
-Seminar members are encouraged to share their writing, organization, and time-management strategies.
+Attendees are encouraged to share their writing, organization, and time-management strategies.

 Writing a Literature Review